elvis-yuan/JankyEarthDefense/README.md

 - Game will end when Earth is hit by 3 meteors
 - Lines will disapear when meteors collide with them

+## MVP
+- Canvas renders assets
+- Users can use mouse click and drag
+- Meteors spawn randomly and travel towards the center
+- Space bar pauses the game
+- Game over screen displays score and replay button

 ## Wireframe

 ![](https://github.com/elvis-yuan/JankyEarthDefense/blob/master/Wireframe.png)